pghvlaans/yalpack/README.md

 * attr: package upgrade successful (2.4.48 > 2.5.1)
 * acl: package upgrade successful (2.2.53 > 2.3.1)

 As the Linux From Scratch documentation indicates, glibc upgrades generally entail a full system rebuild.
-An yalpack upgrade of glibc is **untested** and would most likely fail.
+A yalpack upgrade of glibc is **untested** and would most likely fail.

 **The directory structure of a yalpack package:**